Crossrail – Creating a Lasting Legacy: Part 1

 All of this could be deemed challenging enough on its own.
 But, as Camilla Barrow (pictured left), Deputy Project Manager for Rail Systems at Bechtel explains,“It’s not just the scale of it – we carried out these major infrastructure works in a city that never sleeps – and on existing railway lines used by millions of passengers every day.”

 It also involved a complex mix of stakeholders – from local authorities and businesses, to the communities of each borough, rail operators and so on.
 There were also many different contractors involved.
-As a key member of Crossrail’s integrated programme management team, Bechtel was able to bring extensive expertise and highly relevant experience that helped Crossrail establish clear systems and practices from the get-go.
-Many of its staff had been involved in working with London Underground on the Jubilee, Northern and Piccadilly lines and they brought this experience with them to working on the Crossrail project’s central section.
+The Bechtel team supporting Crossrail Ltd's management included staff had been involved in working with London Underground on the Jubilee, Northern and Piccadilly lines and they brought this experience with them to working on the Crossrail project’s central section.
 Bechtel had also been part of the team for the West Coast Route Modernisation project (WCRM), which involved upgrading the 398 mile (640km) rail line between London and Scotland, one of Europe’s busiest mixed traffic railways.
 Many of Bechtel’s staff moved straight from WCRM to working with Network Rail (NR) on the extensive surface works for Crossrail.
 This experience was to prove invaluable.

 More than a construction project